Test Complete

 Impaired Oxygen Metabolism

-The Krebs Cylce is the citric acid cycle (or the tricarboxylic acid--TCA) cycle which generates energy via the production of ATP during aerobic respiration.
+The Krebs Cycle is the citric acid cycle (or the tricarboxylic acid--TCA) cycle, which generates energy via the production of ATP during aerobic respiration.

 Glucose metabolic impairment is when an increased serum glucose causes catecholamine, cortisol, and growth hormone release.

-There is increased gluconeogenesis, which by-passes the TCA cycle, resulting in generation of glucose for energy from non-carbohydrate carbon substrates (such as lactate).
+Increased gluconeogenesis bypasses the TCA cycle, resulting in the generation of glucose for energy from non-carbohydrate carbon substrates (such as lactate).
 This is an anaerobic response to hypoxia.
 Gluconeolysis and lipolysis destroy the remaining glucose and lipids.

-The back-up plan for the TCA cycle for when oxygenation fails is to generate glucose anaerobically via gluconeogenesis.
-This alternate method is meant to be temporary, because the accumulating by-products (lactate) become toxic.
+The backup plan for the TCA cycle when oxygenation fails is to generate glucose anaerobically via gluconeogenesis.
+This alternate method is meant to be temporary because the accumulating by-products (lactate) become toxic.

 Cell Death